attilamacskasy/opengwtools/vpn-roadwarriors/README.md

 - **Connectivity smoke test** – After a client connects, ping the WireGuard interface (`10.255.0.1` by default) and any internal subnets listed in `baselineAllowedIps`.
 - **Router-side visibility** – In Winbox or the CLI, check `/interface wireguard peers print detail` to confirm the peer shows the correct `allowed-address` list and has recent handshake times.
 - **Firewall logs** – If traffic stalls, use Winbox **IP → Firewall → Connections** or **Log** with filter rules to spot drops.

+Security hardening: each peer’s allowed-address list only includes its own /32 endpoint, the WireGuard server (`10.255.0.1/32`), and the networks defined in `baselineAllowedIps`.
+As a result, roadwarriors cannot reach each other directly; they only see the gateway and the sanctioned internal subnets.

 ---